 From her yoga teacher, Kim Schwartz, she learned to transform her bad dreams by changing the imagery into something funny or positive.
 She learned about being in a “feeling state.”
 After college she thought art had to be controversial and portray the deepest, darkest sides of humanity or the self.
 Now, she creates from the heart and is much happier, using art as a meditative practice.
 Art and writing, she says, are excellent tools for transformation.
 Some of her art is embellishing pleasant memories and some of it is transforming less pleasant memories into mythological scenes.
 Each piece has a tale behind it.

-Some of Laura’s other influences include the following: Murakami, Raold Dahl, Frida Kahlo and other Surrealists, Mid-Century Modern Art and Design, Dr. Seuss, Shel Silverstein, Charley Harper, poster design, Modernisme, Antoni Gaudi, Eric Carle, Frank Lloyd Wright, Pierre Bonnard, Klimt, Kay Neilson, Julie Andrew’s Voice, Fishing Tales, Goonies, and local artists Esther Aron and Cindy Sampson.
+Some of Laura’s other influences include the following: Murakami, Roald Dahl, Frida Kahlo and other Surrealists, Yayoi Kusama, Mid-Century Modern Art and Design, Dr. Seuss, Shel Silverstein, Charley Harper, poster design, Modernisme, Antoni Gaudi, Frank Lloyd Wright, Pierre Bonnard, Klimt, Kay Neilson, Julie Andrew’s voice, fishing tales, Goonies, and local artists Esther Aron and Cindy Sampson.

-“Those who don’t believe in magic will never find it.” -Raold Dahl
+“Those who don’t believe in magic will never find it.” -Roald Dahl

 View and purchase prints by clicking on this link: www.etsy.com/shop/LauraLynneArt